kaltura-vpaas/virtual-meeting-rooms/README.md

 ## Creating an Event

 You'll use the [`scheduleEvent.add`](https://developer.kaltura.com/console/service/scheduleEvent/action/add) action to create an event of type `KalturaRecordScheduleEvent`.
-This action must include a startDate and endDate, and a recurrence type of NONE.
+This action must include a summary, startDate and endDate, and a recurrence type of NONE.

 ### Required Parameters